supertime1/Stanford-Algorithm-Course/Course_1/README.md

   ### Randomized Algorithm:
   - Introduce a random process into algorithm
-  - when you use a randomized algorithm, you will need to compute the "chance of success" to detemine the Big-O; this process is often done by using linear expection property to turn a complex expectation of random variables into a sum of simple expectation of random variables
+  - when a randomized algorithm is used, it is necessary to compute the "chance of success" to detemine the Big-O; this process is often done by using linear expection property to turn a complex expectation of random variables into a sum of simple expectation of random variables
   - Examples: QuickSort, Linear Time Selection, Graph and Contraction Algorithm

-****Go through algorithm and list in below

-## 2.Algorithms based on Applications
+## 2. Algorithms based on Applications
   ### Sorting (Divide and Conquer, Randomized)
   - MergeSort: O(n log n) (Divide and Conquer)
+    -
-  - QuickSort: O(n) (Randomized)
+  - QuickSort: O(n log n) on average (Randomized)
   ### Searching (Randomized)
   - Linear time selection of i th statistics

   ### Graph minimum cut (Randomized)
-   - Random Contraction Algorithm:
   - Motivations:
     - identify network bottlenecks/weaknesses
     - community detection in social networks
     - image segmentation
+  - Random Contraction Algorithm:
         - while there are more than 2 vertices:
           - pick a remaining edge (u,v) uniformly at random
           - merge/contract u and v into a single vertex
           - remove self-loops
           - return cut represented by final 2 vertices
    - Analysis: with random contraction algorithm  Omiga(n^2 m) -> can be improved to O(n^2)
    - The number of minimum cuts: the largest number of min cuts that a graph with n vertices can have = n(n-1)/2
   ### Counting Inversions (Divide and Conquer)